 - Protein bars or chews.
 Look for bars that are low in carbs and added sugars –the key is to provide an energy boost without an energy crash afterwards.
 We have had students that use the “PowerBar” brand Energy Bites, as well as Gel Blasts that are bite size energy foods.

 - Handful of nuts.
-If you have a favorite nut (besides your coach), bring some with you.
+If you have a favorite nut (besides your coach-lol), bring some with you.
 You can eat 1 or 10, whatever you are in the mood for.
 I like nuts because you get the energy boost in whatever quantity you are in the mood to chew and swallow.
-Trader Joe’s packages nuts in handy single serve packets.
-I usually eat 2 or 3 and Bruss finishes off the bag for his energy boost.
+Trader Joe’s sells packages nuts in handy single serve packets.
+I usually eat 2 or 3 pieces, and Bruss would finish off the bag for his energy boost.